liquibase/liquibase-contribute-site/docs/code/api/resource-resourceaccessor.md

 There is no [priority](../architecture/service-discovery.md) for ResourceAccessors.
 They are either created explicitly by integrations or implicitly by a [PathHandler](resource-pathhandler.md).

-Therefore, create constructor(s) as needed taking required and/or common settings.
+Therefore, constructor(s) take required and/or common settings.

 ### search()